kwitophurr/kwitophurr.github.io/_posts/2017-06-01-Election-Neural-Net.markdown

 5. When running the neural net, I also excluded counties that are missing data points for one reason or another.
 This affects another handful of counties, but hopefully doesn't have too big an impact on the final results.

 6. Election results are somewhat complicated due to the presence of third-party candidates.
 I ignored third parties, so vote fractions were calculated as percentage of the two main vote shares.
-For example, the vote margin in Figure 1 below is found by: (GOP-DEM)/(GOP+DEM).
+For example, the vote margin in Figure 1 below is found by: (GOP)/(GOP+DEM).
 Turnout was calculated as (GOP+DEM)/(Eligible Voters).

 {% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/National_vote_fraction.jpg" description="Figure 1: 2016 US Presidential Election Results.
 The colors in the image are scaled such that a county that voted 50-50 would appear white, while counties that voted in favor of Trump or Hillary are colored in red or blue, respectively.
 Click on the image to download a high-resolution version." highres="https://christian-johnson.github.io/election-neural-net/plots/National_vote_fraction.tiff?raw=true" %}

-Once all the data is loaded and formatted properly (made easy by the use of Pandas), I created a neural net using Google's TensorFlow framework.
+Once all the data is loaded and formatted properly, I created a neural net using Google's [TensorFlow](https://www.tensorflow.org/) framework.
-I found TensorFlow to be a bit more complicated than something like Scikit-learn, but also a bit more customizable.
+I found TensorFlow to be a bit more complicated than something like [Scikit-learn](http://scikit-learn.org/stable/index.html), but also a bit more customizable (albeit slower).
-The neural net I used had 3 fully-connected hidden layers of 100 neurons, and I used tf.train.AdamOptimizer when training- this combination seemed to give reasonable results but I'm not a machine learning expert so there may be better choices available.
+The neural net I used had 3 fully-connected hidden layers of 100 neurons, and I used an [Adam Optimizer](https://arxiv.org/abs/1412.6980) when training- this combination seemed to give reasonable results but I'm not a machine learning expert so there may be better choices available.
 With the same parameters and data, I found similar results using both TensorFlow and Scikit-learn.

 The usual paradigm in a machine-learning problem is to "train" your neural net on a particular set of data, and then use it to make predictions about a new set of data (the "test" set).
 Naively, then, you might think that we should use the 2012 election results as the "training" data and the 2016 results as the "test" data.
-Unfortunately this is not a good idea for the simple reason that the candidates in the 2016 election were very different from those in 2012- doing this will probably lead to crummy predictions.
+Unfortunately this is not a good idea for the simple reason that the candidates in the 2016 election were very different from those in 2012- doing this leads to crummy predictions.
-To give a concrete example of this- Mitt Romney was Mormon and had high support among Mormon voters, whereas Donald Trump spectacularly underperformed with Mormons.
+As a concrete example of the differences between 2012 and 2016: Mitt Romney was Mormon and had high support among Mormon voters, whereas Donald Trump spectacularly underperformed with Mormons (just look at Utah in Figure 6, below).

-Instead, the method I employed for this analysis was in analogy with a "bump hunt" in particle physics- I treated the 2016 results in each state as a separate "test" set, and then stitched the results together at the end.
+Instead, the method I employed for this analysis was to treat the 2016 results in each state as a separate "test" set, and then stitched the results together at the end (for the physicists reading, this is very much in analogy with a bump hunt).
 This is a bit less kosher because there's not a perfect distinction between "test" and "training" data, but since we can't hold a do-over election it's pretty much the best that can be done.
 Of course, the proof is in the pudding- how well does the neural net actually work?